 Bank for International Settlements

-- a prime counterparty for central banks in their financial transactions;
+- counterparty to the central banks in their financial operations

-- a centre for economic and monetary research; and
+- centre for research into economic and monetary issues

-- an agent or trustee in connection with international financial operations.
+- agent or proxy in certain international financial operations